rpivo/hetzner-kubernetes/README.md

 ## How?

+### The Opinionated Approach

+In setting up this opinionated approach, I optimized for:

+- cost efficiency
+- high availability

+In doing so, tradeoffs inevitably need to be made.
+After having tried many things, I've found this particular stack to be relatively easy to set up while also being reliable, well-maintained, and fun to use.

+That being said, you may not want to do things exactly as I've done them here.
+This setup is pretty modular -- feel free to leave out parts or swap things out for other things that you like!

 ### The Stack

 - **Hetzner Cloud**: a cloud provider with great service, ease of use, and cost efficient servers.
-One of the most popular "low-cost" cloud provider on the market.
+One of the most popular low-cost cloud providers on the market.
 - **Kubernetes** (k3s, via kube-hetzner): k3s is a lightweight Kubernetes distribution that requires less hardware resources and allows you to run a fully functional Kubernetes cluster on a single node (not what we're doing here, but still interesting)
 - **Argo CD**: GitOps continuous delivery tool making Kubernetes deployment delightful
 - **Prometheus**: metrics collection for monitoring